gbredz1/gbemu/README.md

 # Gameboy Emulator with Debugger
 Written in Rust, using *iced* for main GUI and terminal version with *Ratatui*.
-This project is a personal learning project to learn both libraries.
+This project serves as a personal learning exercise to learn and gain experience with both libraries.

 ### :construction: WORK IN PROGRESS :construction:
 :warning: Emulator not running at this stage.